Tuesday, October 24, 2017

 Wednesday, October 11, 2017

 Kingsman: The Golden Circle is directed by Matthew Vaughn and stars Colin Firth, Julianne Moore, Taron Egerton, Mark Strong, Halle Barry, Elton John, Channing Tatum, and Jeff Bridges.
 The plot of the movie is when their headquarters are destroyed and the world is held hostage, the kingsman's journey leads them to the discovery of an allied spy organization in the US.
 These two elite secret organizations must band together to defeat a common enemy.
 I thought the first Kingsman movie was a pleasant surprise it was fun great action mixed with just the right amount of silliness.
 So I was really excited for the sequel.
 I finally got a chance to see it and I was very disappointed.
 I'm going to start this review with the things that I found frustrating.
 The first movie like I mentioned had just the right amount of silliness.
-This one is completely over-the-top and by doing that it made it hard to any scene in this movie seriously.
+This one is completely over-the-top and by doing that it made it hard for me to take any scene in this movie seriously.
 There are some pretty decent fight scenes, but with the movie feeling so silly it never felt like there were any stakes.
 A great example of this is the villain played by Julianne Moore who is a total clown.
 Every time she delivers a line it is completely over-the-top.
 Elton John is in this movie and when he first shows up it's a nice little cameo.
 Then he shows up again and again.
 Every time he continued to show up I kept thinking " your beating this joke to death".
 If you've seen the first film you know that Colin Firth's character Harry is killed.
 They do have an explanation for why he is back, but it's stupid.
 My positives for the film are the opening action scenes is great it reminded me a lot of the first movie unlike most of what happens in this movie.
 Once again Taron Egerton does a great job carrying the film as Eggsy.
 2 out of 5 stars for Kingsman: The Golden Circle.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Kingsman: The Secret Service is directed by Matthew Vaughn and stars Colin Firth, Samuel L. Jackson, Mark Strong, Taron Egerton, and Michael Caine.
 The plot of the movie is a spy organization recruits an unrefined, but promising street kid into the agency's ultra-competitive training program, just as a global threat emerges from a twisted tech genius.
 This movie is a lot of fun.
 The performances from everyone in the cast are fantastic and you can tell everyone had fun making this movie and I love seeing that.
 This is definitely a different type of role for Colin Firth which was something I was worried about going in.
 Luckily he is badass in this movie you can tell that he is doing a lot of his own stunts.
 He brings this great charm to his character you love him from the second you first see him.
 I do wish he had more screen time.
 He was so much fun to watch and I would love to see Colin Firth in more roles like this.
 Samuel L. Jackson as the villain I really enjoyed.
 I wasn't sure if I was going to be able to take his character seriously with the lisp that he added to his performance and it does take time to get used to it, but once I did he was a very fun villain.
 Newcomer Taron Egerton was very talented and I'd like to see him take on some more roles.
 He got me to like his character despite his flaws and criminal background.
 He also worked very well with the rest of the cast.
 The action in the film is beautiful I love the way the action is choreographed and shot in this movie.
 There is one action scene that takes place in a church that is one of the most jaw-dropping action scenes I've seen in a long time The only major problem I have is I think the movie gets off to a slow start.
 In the beginning, I wasn't all that interested in what was going on.
 Once you get past those first ten minutes it is an extremely entertaining movie.
 4 out of 5 stars for Kingsman: The Secret Service.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Monday, October 9, 2017

 Blade Runner 2049 is directed by Denis Villeneuve and stars Ryan Gosling, Harrison Ford, Ana De Armas, Sylvia Hoeks, Robin Wright, Mackenzie Davis, Carla Juri, Lennie James, Dave Bautista, and Jared Leto.
 The plot of the movie is a young blade runner's discovery of a long-buried secret leads him to track down former blade runner Rick Deckard, who's been missing for thirty years.
 I had heard from a lot of people that this movie was a masterpiece, so I was excited to see it even though I did not like the first movie.
 I just got done watching the movie and it is no masterpiece I thought it was incredibly disappointing.
 This is an amazing looking movie just like the first.
 A lot of people are saying that this movie should be nominated for Best Cinematography at the OSCARS and I agree.
 The performances from everyone are great, but I have two I want to focus on.
 The first is Ryan Gosling as the lead his character is a replicant which is basically an android he gave a very engaging performance almost like a human character.
 The other actor I want to point out is Harrison Ford his character is very important to the story, but don't go into this movie expecting to see a lot of him.
 When he is in it he is great and it's very consistent with the Deckard we knew from the first movie.
 The biggest issues I had were the pacing of the film and the general story.
-While I did enjoy the performances from everyone I thought the most of the characters and the things they were doing were not that interesting.
+While I did enjoy the performances from everyone I thought most of the characters and the things they were doing were not that interesting.
 Also, the pacing of the film is terrible the film is so slow I don't know how I didn't fall asleep.
 2 out of 5 stars for Blade Runner 2049.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Friday, October 6, 2017